Celeste Dandeker-Arnold OBE (Founder)

 Prior to this, Jamie worked at Arts Council England as a Dance Officer from 2004 and as a Senior Officer, Dance Strategy from 2007.
 He also acted as Interim Cultural Coordinator 2012, contributing to the development of south east regional plans for the Olympic and Paralympic Games London 2012.
 As Senior Officer, Dance Strategy, his responsibilities included the development of the digital agenda for dance, overseeing Big Dance 2008 and maintaining an overview of national touring activity.

 Jamie started his career as a dancer and has collaborated with among others, Adventures in Motion Pictures and Yolande Snaith.
 He later founded the company Physical Recall and continued his career as a choreographer.
-Jamie has since choreographed for both Physical Recall and other European companies such as Compania Instavel from Portugal, Panta Rei Danseteater and Dybwik Dans in Norway and Candoco Dance Company from England.
+Jamie has since choreographed for both Physical Recall and other European companies such as Compania Instavel from Portugal, Panta Rei Danseteater and Dybwik Dans in Norway and for Candoco.